gauravpradeep/CrossOver/TRAIN.md

 ```

 #### Train Scene Retrieval Pipeline
 Adjust path/configuration parameters in `configs/train/train_scene_crossover.yaml`.
-You can also add your customised dataset or choose to train on Scannet, 3RScan & MultiScan or any combination of the same.
+You can also add your customised dataset or choose to train on Scannet, 3RScan, MultiScan & ARKitScenes or any combination of the same.
 Run the following:

 ```bash
 $ bash scripts/train/train_scene_crossover.sh